jacobcode01/Pickify/README.md

 <hr>

 ## Overview
-- Built a content-based movie recommender system trained on 5,000+ movie metadata records.
+- Built a content-based movie recommender system trained on \~4,800+ movie metadata records.
 - Generated the top 5 similar titles for any selected movie in under 3 seconds using cosine similarity.
 - Integrated the TMDB API to dynamically fetch and display movie posters, improving the user experience.
-- Deployed the system as a Streamlit web app, enabling users to explore personalized movie suggestions.
+- Deployed the system as a Streamlit web app, enabling users to explore relevant movie suggestions.

 <hr>